tolitius/grails-mincriteria/README.markdown

 Currently a default message returned/displayed in case a minimum criteria is not met:

-    "Minimum criteria is not met"
+    "Minimum criteria for [Address] is not met"

+"Address" here is the domain object name discussed above.
+By default the plugin would pick up a domain name and would use it within the error message (e.g. if your domain name is "Car", the default error message would be "Minimum criteria for [Car] is not met").

-But it is configurable through 'validation.error.min.criteria' message property
+But this message is configurable through 'validation.error.min.criteria' message property.
+And since v0.1.1, the plugin supports message parameters (something that is called "errorArgs" in Spring).
+For example, if you put the following property under "grails-app/i18n/messages.properties":

+    "validation.error.min.criteria=Minimum search criteria for {0} is not met."

+and your domain name is "Car", the message your end-user would get is:

+    "Minimum search criteria for Car is not met."

-<br>*(see '[TODO.markdown](http://github.com/trickster/grails-mincriteria/blob/master/TODO.markdown "TODO.markdown")' document for future enhancements)*
+<br>*(see '[TODO.markdown](http://github.com/trickster/grails-mincriteria/blob/master/TODO.markdown "TODO.markdown")' document to read about future enhancements)*

 ## So, is it like Grails native constraints? ##